Squirtle/lazy-newb-pack-qt/README.md

 Goals
 -----
 The primary goal of this project is to provide a cross-platform version of the LNP which is functionally equivalent to the Windows version.
-When this goal is reached, additional fuctionality will be considered.
+When this goal is reached, additional functionality will be considered.

 Progress
 --------